 Grace Clipson

-Grace Clipson is a PhD student who works on the art and architecture of medieval Europe, with a focus on manuscripts from the thirteenth and fourteenth centuries.
-She is particularly interested in late medieval architectural allusions, and how these devices can be understood within their codicological and devotional contexts, how they speak to dialogues between the local and global, their implications for architectural history, and the possibility for gendered and ecocritical readings of these allusive and elusive frames.
+Grace Clipson is a PhD student who works on the art and architecture of medieval Europe, with a focus on illuminated manuscripts from the twelfth through fourteenth centuries.
+Within these manuscripts, she is particularly interested in issues of space and place; frames and thresholds; relationships between the codicological and architectural; dialogues between the local and global; and gendered and ecocritical readings.